On the birational section conjecture with strong birationality assumptions: Proof of the main theorems

 \section{Proof of the main theorems}

 Theorems A, B and C follow rather easily from \autoref{simple}.

 \begin{TA} Let $X$ be a smooth curve over a field $k$ finitely generated over $\Q$.
-Every $t$-birational Galois section of $X$ is either geometric or cuspidal. \begin{proof} Thanks to \autoref{nffg}, we may assume that $k$ is a number field.
-Let $s\in\Pi_{X/k}(k)$ be a $t$-birational section, assume by contradiction that $s$ is neither geometric nor cuspidal.
+A Galois section of $X$ is geometric or cuspidal if and only if it is $t$-birationally liftable. \begin{proof} Thanks to \autoref{nffg}, we may assume that $k$ is a number field.
+Let $s\in\Pi_{X/k}(k)$ be a $t$-b.l. section, assume by contradiction that $s$ is neither geometric nor cuspidal.
 By \autoref{nflift} we may assume that $X$ is hyperbolic.
-Using a famous argument by Tamagawa, up to passing to an étale neighbourhood of $s$ we may assume that $X$ has genus at least $2$ and $\bar{X}(k)=\emptyset$.
+By Tamagawa's argument (\autoref{tama}) and \autoref{mortb}, up to passing to an étale neighbourhood of $s$ we may assume that $X$ has genus at least $2$ and $\bar{X}(k)=\emptyset$.
 Fix $\nu$ any finite place of $k$ and let $x_{\nu}\in \bar{X}(k_{\nu})$ the local point associated with $s$.